steven-chien/smart-alarm/README.md

 v0.1

 ### License
-Copyright (C) 2016 Anson Kwan, Carson Yan, Steven Chien
+Copyright (C) 2016 Anson Kwan, Carson Yan, Star Poon and Steven Chien

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by